Efficient posterior sampling for high-dimensional imbalanced logistic regression: Discussion

 Sub-sampling data is increasingly important in a variety of scenarios, particularly for big and high-dimensional data.
 Sub-sampling for traditional Markov chain Monte Carlo schemes can be tricky as the resulting chains induce an error in the invariant distribution that can be difficult to quantify.
-We have considered a promising recent class of algorithms known as piece-wise deterministic Markov processes, which allow sub-sampling without modifying the invariant measure.
-We have introduced improved sub-sampling schemes for this class of algorithms as compared to uniform sub-sampling.
-We have especially focused on logistic regression with sparse covariate data; our proposed schemes can perform significantly better than traditional sub-sampling schemes for such problems.
-After completion of this work, we became aware of a 2016 Oxford master's thesis by Nicholas Galbraith, where a method called informed sub-sampling is introduced which is similar to the importance sub-sampling strategy presented here.
-While aspects of sparsity in the covariate data are not addressed there, the author makes similar observations regarding the usefulness of the approach in the setup of covariate data with outliers and/or distributed according to some heavy-tailed distribution.
+A promising recent class of algorithms known as piece-wise deterministic Markov processes allow sub-sampling without modifying the invariant measure.
+Non-uniform sub-sampling strategies can improve such algorithms as compared to uniform sub-sampling, especially for logistic regression with sparse covariate data; however, this can also be the case for other problems in which piece-wise deterministic Markov processes can be applied.
+After completion of this work, we became aware of a 2016 Oxford master's thesis by Nicholas Galbraith, where a method called informed sub-sampling is introduced, which is similar to the importance sub-sampling strategy presented here.
+While aspects of sparsity in the covariate data are not addressed there, the author makes similar observations regarding the usefulness of the approach in the setup of covariate data with outliers and/or distributed according to heavy-tailed distributions.